 Overview

-If you’ve received confirmation from your pension provider indicating your involvement, you might be eligible to join a capita data breach claim.
+If you’ve received confirmation from your pension provider indicating your involvement, you might be eligible to join a Capita data breach claim.

 Capita – At a glance

-Answer a few quick questions to see if you qualify to join the claim.
+Answer a few quick questions to see if you could qualify to join the claim.
+It only takes a few minutes and helps confirm if you may be eligible.

 “We have been investigating this case since the day the breach was announced, and we believe that, while Capita was hacked, poor processes within the business ultimately made a successful attack possible.
 To put it bluntly, Capita negligently lost the confidential data.
 If we are right, and security failures at Capita made this hack possible, it must be held accountable.
 We are already helping hundreds of victims to claim compensation for the loss and distress they are experiencing because of this hack, and we encourage anyone else involved in this shocking data protection failure to register today.”